Patient Information

 Provider Number: 432697DK (for quotation purposes)

 Most people who use oral appliances experience very little or no side effects with therapy.
 Minor side effects reported have included excessive saliva, jaw tenderness, bite changes or dry mouth.
 Most side effects are temporary and resolve over a short period of time or after adjustment of the device.
+These side effects used to be more pronounced in older style device designs or materials but are significantly minimized now with the introduction of 3D intra-oral scanning making digital construction a far superior fit to the teeth.
+Most people find they now act almost more like retainers!

 Proud to empower and educate to explore optimal health & wellbeing